-- In credit application processing, there must be standard acceptable proofs for verification of identity and current permanent address in accordance with paragraphs 3 - 5 below.
-These apply in the case of: - · new customers; and - current and previous customers where the proposal details show a material discrepancy from the existing account details in the records of the lender; and - previous customers whose last transaction expired over 12 months ago. - 2.
+- 1. In credit application processing, there should be standard acceptable proofs for verification of identity and current permanent address in accordance with paragraphs 3 5 below.
+These apply in the case of: - new customers; and - current and previous customers where the proposal details show a material discrepancy from the existing account details in the records of the lender; and - previous customers whose last transaction expired over 12 months ago. - 2.
 A 'material discrepancy' would include any of the following: - missing/wrongly spelt names; - change of name; - incorrect address information extending to post code, current or previous address: - incorrect time at address; and - conflicting employment details, bank details, date or place of birth. - 3.
-There must be mandatory production of a full driving licence or a photocard driving licence, or a provisional driving licence with photocard, in every case bearing the customer's current address.
-All photocards must be accompanied by their relevant counterpart.
-Where the driving licence does not bear the customer's current address, then additional proof of current permanent residence will be required (for example, by Electoral Roll confirmation). - 4.
-In the rare circumstances where an individual cannot produce a current driving licence, the lender must verify the identity in accordance with the procedures set out in Part I, Chapter 5. - 5.
-The driving licence must be supported, wherever possible, by at least one of the following: - electronic confirmation of the customer's current residence via the Electoral Roll; - electronic confirmation of current credit data at the current address on existing lending; - electronic confirmation of identity in accordance with Part I, paragraph 5.4.24. - 6.
-The waiving or variation of any of the requirements in paragraphs 1 to 5 is permissible only in exceptional circumstances at the lender's own risk and discretion, and only on a case-by-case basis, provided that, as a minimum, they comply with the requirements set out in Part I, Chapter 5.
+There should be mandatory production of a full driving licence or a photo card driving licence, or a provisional driving licence with photo card, in every case bearing the customer's current address.
+All photo cards should be accompanied by their relevant counterpart.
+Where the driving licence does not bear the customer's current address, then additional proof of current permanent residence should be required (for example, by Electoral Roll confirmation). - 4.
+In the rare circumstances where an individual cannot produce a current driving licence, the lender should verify the identity in accordance with the procedures set out in Part I, Chapter 5. - 5.
+The driving licence should be supported, wherever possible, by at least one of the following: - electronic confirmation of the customer's current residence via the Electoral Roll; - electronic confirmation of current credit data at the current address on existing lending; - electronic confirmation of identity in accordance with Part I, paragraph 5.3.79 - 6.
+The waiving or variation of any of the requirements in paragraphs 1 to 5 is permissible but at the lender's own risk and discretion provided that, as a minimum, they comply with the requirements set out in Part I, Chapter 5.